Team1559/DevilScout/README.md

 # DevilScout

-A mobile app for collecting scouting data at FRC competitions by Team 1559.
-Built using Flutter, it runs on both iOS and Android devices, and is designed with future expansion in mind.
-Features (will) include:
+A mobile app for collecting scouting data at FRC competitions, built by Team 1559.
+Using the Flutter framework, it runs on both iOS and Android devices, and is designed with future expansion in mind.
+Features include:
 - Live data collection from matches and pits
 - Additional data powered by [The Blue Alliance](https://thebluealliance.com)
-- Analysis summaries for teams and matches
+- Team analysis summaries
-- Custom centralized database server
 - Management by team admins
 - Secure authentication
+- Custom centralized database servers
 - And more to come in the future!
-See our [GitHub Project](https://github.com/orgs/Team1559/projects/5)

 ## Building